Vignesh296169/mongodb/README.md

 Purpose: The $out stage is used to write the results of an aggregation pipeline to a new collection.
 This can be useful for creating new collections based on aggregated data, archiving results, or materializing views.
 - in out stage we can also use the defined db.. which db that can use and create the collection from the stage pipeline return
 - a.
 The existing collection is erased and replaced with the outputted documents.
+*cascting delete
+To achieve automatic deletion of a related document in another collection when a document is deleted in MongoDB, you can implement this using cascading deletes in your application code.
+MongoDB does not natively support cascading deletes like some relational databases, so this must be managed manually or through a trigger-like mechanism.
 * mongdo db indexes